openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Declarations with the same name are distinguishable by signatures if:

--  they are functions with the same name and their signatures are not override-equivalent (see :ref:`Function Overloading`).
+-  They are functions with the same name, but their signatures are not *override-equivalent* (see :ref:`Function Overloading`).

--  they are methods with the same name and their signatures are not override-equivalent (see :ref:`Class Method Overloading` and :ref:`Interface Method Overloading`).
+-  They are methods with the same name, but their signatures are not *override-equivalent* (see :ref:`Class Method Overloading`, and :ref:`Interface Method Overloading`).

 .. index::